All About Ms. Huffman

 After graduating from UNCW, I taught in Pender County for four years.
 I taught kindergarten for two years and first grade for two years.

 In August 2008, I began teaching kindergarten at Richlands Primary School (now Heritage Elementary).
-The 2020-2021 school year will be my 13th year at Heritage and my 17th year overall of teaching.
+While at Heritage, I taught kindergarten for 10 years, first grade for 3 years, and was a reading specialist this past school year.
+The 2022-2023 school year will be my 15th year at Heritage and my 19th year overall of teaching.
+I am excited to be back in kindergarten this year.

 I was selected as Richlands Primary School's 2016-2017 Teacher of the Year.